1924 British Mount Everest expedition: Background and motivation

 At the beginning of the 20th century, the British participated in contests to be the first to reach the North and South Poles, without success.
 A desire to restore national prestige led to scrutiny and discussion of the possibility of "conquering the third pole" – making the first ascent of the highest mountain on Earth.

 The southern side of the mountain, which is accessible from Nepal and today is the standard climbing route, was unavailable as Nepal was a "forbidden country" for westerners.
 Going to the north side was politically complex: it required the persistent intervention of the British-Indian government with the Dalai Lama regime in Tibet to allow British expedition activities.

 A major handicap of all expeditions to the north side of Mount Everest is the tight time window between the end of winter and the start of the monsoon rains.
 To travel from Darjeeling in northern India over Sikkim to Tibet, it was necessary to climb high, long snow-laden passes east of the Kangchenjunga area.
 After this first step, a long journey followed through the valley of the Arun River to the Rongbuk valley near the North Face of Mount Everest.
 Horses, donkeys, yaks, and dozens of local porters provided transport.
 The expeditions arrived at Mount Everest in late April and only had until June before the monsoon began, allowing only six to eight weeks for altitude acclimatisation, setting up camps, and the actual climbing attempts.

 A secondary task for the expedition was to survey the area around the West Rongbuk Glacier.
-The Survey of India sent a Gurkha surveyor with the expedition who was assisted in climbing to the difficult areas to survey.
+The Survey of India sent Hari Singh Thapa, a Gurkha surveyor, with the expedition who was assisted in climbing to the difficult areas to survey.